imbrem/tekne.dev/src/routes/blog/building-inductive-ssa.md

 We begin by telling the story of [freyd-ssa](https://github.com/imbrem/freyd-ssa), our attempt to formalize classical SSA mostly as is and prove some theorems.
-This is still very work-in-progress and mostly abandoned, but it is `sorry`-free, and while it does not by any means follow best practices, designing it was very educational in figuring out what a good representation of SSA for use in theorem proving should look like.
-In general, this section should also lay out the terminology we will be using when talking about SSA in the rest of this article.
+This is still very work-in-progress and mostly abandoned, but it is `sorry`-free, and while it does not by any means follow best practices, designing it was very educational!

 ### A Type System for 3-address code